princello/GePMI/README.md

 * -o path of output dirctory (default ./output)

 * -t save p/q value matrix or not
+>p_values.txt : p value of each test sample in target samples's inter-individual similarity distribution
+>q_values.txt : q value by Benjamini & Yekutieli method (Benjamini Y, Yekutieli D. The control of the false discovery rate in multiple testing under dependency[J].
+Annals of Statistics, 2001, 29(4):1165--1188.)

 * Figures (-t for generating)

-roc-xx-xx-xx.pdf  : Receiver Operating Characteristic of known sample for PMI
+>roc-xx-xx-xx.pdf  : Receiver Operating Characteristic of known sample for PMI

-prc-xx-xx-xx.pdf  : Precesion-Recall Curve of known sample for PMI
+>prc-xx-xx-xx.pdf  : Precesion-Recall Curve of known sample for PMI

-fdr-xx-xx-xx.pdf  : False Discovery Rate Comparing of p/q values
+>fdr-xx-xx-xx.pdf  : False Discovery Rate Comparing of p/q values

-fdr-xx-xx-xx.d.pdf: Detail of FDR plot in range of 0 - 0.01
+>fdr-xx-xx-xx.d.pdf: Detail of FDR plot in range of 0 - 0.01

-Files (-t for generating)

-p_values.txt : p value of each test sample in target samples's inter-individual similarity distribution

-q_values.txt : q value by Benjamini & Yekutieli method (Benjamini Y, Yekutieli D. The control of the false discovery rate in multiple testing under dependency[J].
-Annals of Statistics, 2001, 29(4):1165--1188.)